Movies that Matter

-film screenings would not be complete without an expansion programme, in the form of discussions, debates, talk shows, introductions, speeches or Q&A sessions, to further explore the subject matter of the films shown on the big screen.
+Movies that Matter film screenings would not be complete without an expansion programme, in the form of discussions, debates, talk shows, introductions, speeches or Q&A sessions, to further explore the subject matter of the films shown on the big screen.
 This trademark sets us apart from other film festivals.
 Human rights defenders, filmmakers, experts, politicians, journalists and representatives of social organisations jointly analyse the situations in which human rights are at stake in order to put things in perspective.

 Every year at the end of March, Movies that Matter Festival comes to The Hague.
-Fifteen film theatres take turns to present a monthly film followed by a debate as part of the Movies that Matter on Tour.
+Eighteen film theatres take turns to present a monthly film followed by a debate as part of the Movies that Matter on Tour.
 Movies that Matter also offers education programmes for elementary and secondary schools as well as higher educational establishments.
 And one human rights film programme features at IDFA, the worlds biggest documentary festival.

 Furthermore, Movies that Matter supports screenings of human rights films in Africa, Asia, Latin America, Eastern Europe and the Middle East.